 When you’re putting tile on a bathroom, be sure to use a water-friendly, thin-set mortar and not an adhesive like mastic, which is an organic glue that isn’t as durable where moisture is present.

 Above the black penny tile, we added V-groove shiplap boards.
-This technique cost less than $60 and added so much to the bathroom’s visual appeal.
-Because of the shiplap we chose, we used ½-inch MDF, but if you chose a more standard shiplap and used ⅛-inch plywood, you could cover this whole wall for around $35.
+This technique cost less than $60 and added so much to the bathroom's visual appeal.
+Because of the shiplap we chose, we used one-half-inch MDF, but if you chose a more standard shiplap and used one-eighth-inch plywood, you could cover this whole wall for around $35.